 Our Asami Story

-Asami “African Culture” is inspired by natural products based on African roots that are nutritious, better-for-you and support good health.
+Asami "African Culture" is inspired by natural products based on African roots that are nutritious, better-for-you and support good health.
+Growing up in Africa, tea was a staple in our diet and celebrations.
+The continent boasts of a rich plethora of cultures with tea having a pivotal role in social rituals.
 Our products are heritage-based, unique and authentically stirred by shared cultural traditions from Africa, with each product offering a unique story.
 The refreshing brew will transport you to notable places on the continent of Africa.

-Teas from the African continent, Blends of luxury, Sips of goodness.
+Teas and cocoa from the African continent, Blends of luxury, taste of wellness.
+Our culture is your culture.

 Tea From Africa